![]() |

 (all possible directions for 3 arrows) and the twist in the rules: that

-the directions you can move are under your opponents piece.
-The
+the directions you can move are under your opponents

-standard edition is uninspiring moulded plastic.
-Wooden editions
+piece.
+The standard edition is uninspiring moulded

-do exist, but this custom wooden creation by Derek H. Hunt is miles
+creation by Derek H. Hunt is miles above anything available

-above anything available commercially. |
+commercially. |

 standard Trippples